-Children in KS1 and Lower KS2 primarily use the Oxford Reading Tree scheme of books but within each class there is a mini Library where books both fiction and non-fiction can be accessed.
+Children in Lower and upper KS2 primarily use the Oxford Reading Tree scheme of books but within each class there is a mini Library where books both fiction and non-fiction can be accessed.

 We also use the Lexia Reading programme with every child in school.
 This is a personalised reading programme which tracks each child’s reading progress.
 Class teachers are able to pinpoint any gaps in a child’s knowledge and allocate additional practice.
 Children access Lexia for 30 minutes 3 times per week.

 Useful websites for Parents

 Please find a list of websites that you may find useful in helping you and your child learn about phonics.
 Games and fun activity websites are also included.